datadryad/dryad-app/app/views/layouts/_faq.html.md

 <p>After data publication, if you have edits, additional files, or subsequent related work we recommend versioning your data by using the &quot;update&quot; link.
 All versions of a dataset will be accessible, but the dataset DOI will always resolve to the newest version.</p>

 <h2 id="curation">What happens during curation?</h2>
-Dryad has a team of curators who check every submission to ensure the validity of files and metadata.
+<p>Dryad has a team of curators who check every submission to ensure the validity of files and metadata.
 Once your data is submitted, Dryad curators perform basic checks.
 As an author, you can review these for your dataset.
-Assuring that your dataset meets all of our requirements for <a href="#metadata">metadata</a> and <a href="#files">data files</a> will ensure that the curation process is as efficient and timely as possible.
+Assuring that your dataset meets all of our requirements for <a href="#metadata">metadata</a> and <a href="#files">data files</a> will ensure that the curation process is as efficient and timely as possible.</p>

 <ul>
 <li><a href="#metadata">Metadata requirements</a></li>
 <li><a href="#files">File requirements</a></li>
 </ul>

 <p>If Dryad curators identify questions, problems, or areas for improvement, they will contact you directly via the email address associated with your submission.
-You may contact the curation team for questions or consultations at <a href="mailto:help@datadryad.org">help@datadryad.org</a>
+You may contact the curation team for questions or consultations at <a href="mailto:help@datadryad.org">help@datadryad.org</a></p>

 <h2 id="zenodo-integrate">How do Dryad & Zenodo partner and integrate?</h2>
 <p>Dryad formed a partnership with <a href="https://zenodo.org/">Zenodo</a>, a multidisciplinary repository based at CERN, in 2019. <a href="https://blog.datadryad.org/2019/07/17/funded-partnership-brings-dryad-and-zenodo-closer/">This partnership</a> leverages each organization's strengths: data curation at Dryad and software publication at Zenodo.</p>